Israeli high court: Netanyahu must fire key Cabinet ally

 Netanyahu will now have to decide whether he abides by the court ruling and fires his key ally, Deri — or takes the dispute with the judicial system up a notch and defies it.
 A spokesman for Netanyahu had no immediate comment.

-Dr. Amir Fuchs, senior researcher at the Israel Democracy Institute, said Netanyahu is unlikely to ignore the ruling because then he’d be in contempt of court and there is no appealing a Supreme Court decision.
+Dr. Amir Fuchs, senior researcher at the Israel Democracy Institute, a Jerusalem think tank, said Netanyahu is unlikely to ignore the ruling because then he’d be in contempt of court and there is no appealing a Supreme Court decision.

 “I am sure that he will abide by the ruling.
 It doesn’t mean that he will respect the ruling,” Fuchs said.
 “What will probably happen is that they will do very quick legislation that will enable him to appoint Deri again.”